 Applications are considered from March onwards.

-The recruitment process consists of an online application, an online test and an assessment centre comprising different exercises as well as an interview.
+The recruitment process consists of an application form, telephone interview and then an assessment day comprising different exercises as well as an interview.